Tyrrrz/Ressy/Readme.md

 #### Version info resources

 A version info resource (type `16`) contains file version numbers, compatibility flags, and arbitrary string attributes.
-Some of these attributes (such as, for example, `ProductName` and `Copyright`) are recognized by the operating system and may be displayed in the shell.
+Some of these attributes (such as, for example, `ProductName` and `Copyright`) are recognized by the operating system and may be displayed in certain places.

 ##### Reading version info